Divy1211/AoE2DE_UGC_Guide/docs/general/resources/resources.md

 - ID: 221

-- Purpose: Give 0.7925*value food per second if a monument is owned by the source player
+- Purpose: Monument food trickle rate multiplier of source player

+- Default Values:

+	- 1:  In KoTH games

+- Additional Information: The amount of resources obtained by owning a monument is `0.7925 * food_trickle_from_monument`

 ## 223. Wood Trickle From Monument

 - ID: 222

-- Purpose: Give 0.7925*value wood per second if a monument is owned by the source player
+- Purpose: Monument wood trickle rate multiplier of source player

+- Default Values:

+	- 1:  In KoTH games

+- Additional Information: The amount of resources obtained by owning a monument is `0.7925 * wood_trickle_from_monument`

 ## 224. Stone Trickle From Monument

 - ID: 223

-- Purpose: Give 0.7925*value stone per second if a monument is owned by the source player
+- Purpose: Monument stone trickle rate multiplier of source player

+- Default Values:

+	- 1:  In KoTH games

+- Additional Information: The amount of resources obtained by owning a monument is `0.7925 * stone_trickle_from_monument`

 ## 225. Gold Trickle From Monument

 - ID: 224

-- Purpose: Give 0.7925*value gold per second if a monument is owned by the source player
+- Purpose: Monument gold trickle rate multiplier of source player

+- Default Values:

+	- 1:  In KoTH games

+- Additional Information: The amount of resources obtained by owning a monument is `0.7925 * gold_trickle_from_monument`

 ## 226. Relic Food Production Rate

 - ID: 225

-- Purpose: Relic food production rate of the source player
+- Purpose: Relic food production per minute of the source player

+- Default Values:

+	- 30:  Burgundians

+	- 0: Generic

 ## 227. Villagers Killed By Gaia